lupyuen/lupyuen.github.io/src/lte2.md

 Yeah we'll talk about the proper AT Modem API in a while.

-Right now let's make some phone calls!
+First let's check the network and make some phone calls...

 # Check the LTE Network